PGA Tour: 2020s

 The announcement was met with shock from players, who did not learn of the agreement until it was officially announced, with media outlets describing them as having felt "betrayed" by the decision.

 The deadline for completing the deal was December 31, 2023, although it was reported that the parties were attempting to negotiate an extension.
 Concurrently, the PGA Tour was negotiating with another investor, Strategic Sports Group, which is a consortium of professional sports owners—including Tom Werner, Arthur Blank, Steve Cohen, Wyc Grousbeck, Thomas S. Ricketts, and others—led by Fenway Sports Group.
 On January 31, 2024, the PGA Tour announced that it had agreed to a $3 billion investment by Strategic Sports Group into its for-profit arm, PGA Tour Enterprises.
 The consortium will pay $1.5 billion initially, and then a second $1.5 billion following the conclusion of negotiations between the PGA Tour and the Saudi Public Investment Fund.
 In addition, active players will be given an opportunity to receive grants of equity in PGA Tour Enterprises.

 In June 2025, NFL executive Brian Rolapp was announced as the next CEO effective 2026.

-In August 2025, Tiger Woods was appointed chair of the PGA Tour's newly created Future Competition Committee, which was established to review and propose reforms to the Tour' competition model.
+In August 2025, Tiger Woods was appointed chair of the PGA Tour's newly created Future Competition Committee, which was established to review and propose reforms to the Tour's competition model.

+In November 2025, the PGA Tour announced that any players who played for the LIV Golf Promotions event would not be granted conflicting events or media releases for tournaments in North America, and could be sanctioned or subjected to a one-year ban from PGA Tour events.

+In January 2026, the PGA Tour announced its limited time Returning Member's Program.
+This program will allow select former tour members who had been previously banned from the PGA Tour after competing in LIV Golf events to reenter the Tour.
+As this announcement was made, 9-time PGA Tour winner Brooks Koepka announced that he would be returning to the PGA Tour through this program, making him the first player to do so.